Here's the story behind who I am today and why I do the work I do.

 But slowly, I started doing whatever interested and excited me, whether it involved going for dance classes or working with friends on projects of mutual interest.
 Here’s where my love for self-awareness and psychology came to my rescue - it propelled me to do courses and programs that helped me start to understand my true strengths, my passions, and even purpose (lofty words that I didn’t have any answers to before).
 Through these programs, I met more likeminded people who allowed my to slowly come out of my carefully constructed identity to express who I really am.
 I encountered interesting work I had never heard of before, and started saying yes to small projects and collaborations despite feeling inexperienced and inadequate in those fields (like creating an online course on self-care or running emotional intelligence workshops at a non-profit).
 And through these opportunities, I continued to discover what I enjoyed, what I was (or could be) good at, what felt right and why – trying to piece together the clues to solve the puzzle of figuring out my calling.

 I’m not sure about where exactly I’m going, but I know through all of my being that I’m on the right path.
+It’s in the right direction, and that’s all that matters.
 And because this path considers who I am and what I care about, I’m sure it’s going to lead to all sorts of awesome, along with plenty of rough spots to keep things interesting.
 But that makes it sound very rosy and optimistic.
-The reality is that this path is full of self-doubt, uncertainty and fear of failure.
-Its incredibly challenging to keep going, allowing myself to just be and accept whatever I can do while continuing to push for more, usually without the comfort of external guidance and validation.
-I believe these are universal experiences that get hidden behind polished, confident, successful exteriors, and I’m going to talk about them.
+The reality is that this path is sometimes full of self-doubt, uncertainty and fear of failure.
+It can be incredibly challenging to keep going, allowing myself to just be and accept whatever I can do while continuing to push for more, usually without the comfort of external guidance and validation.
+I’m pretty sure these are universal experiences that get hidden behind polished, confident, successful exteriors, and I want to make sure to talk about them.

 *This is from the adorable video 'A Pep Talk from Kid President' (on Soul Pancake)